► Hybrid Lexus hatch no longer on sale

-Inside it’s a mixed bag, too.
-First, the good – this is a Lexus, and as such every control, switch and surface feels rock-solid and built to last.
-The materials are of superb quality, and leather, chrome and soft-touch plastics abound.
+It’s a bit of mixed bag.
+First, the good – this is a Lexus, which means every control, switch and surface feels rock-solid and built to last.
+The materials are of superb quality with leather, chrome and soft-touch plastics abound.

 The build is beyond reproach, then, but what about the CT Hybrid’s other qualities?
 Unfortunately there’s a rather pervading sense of the CT 200h trying to be too clever for its own good.
 The dials and climate control interface are pleasingly designed and intuitive, but lower down the immaturely finished console, it’s not so clever.
 The pop-up seat-heater knobs are fiddly, as are the twin knobs for controlling the audio system.

-Even two facelifts can’t address this car’s age – it suffers problems that have been weeded out in more modern Lexuses, such as the ghastly infotainment interface and the whiny powertrain.
+Even two facelifts can’t address this Lexus CT 200h’s age – it suffers problems that have been weeded out in more modern Lexuses, such as the ghastly infotainment interface and the whiny powertrain.
 You’d have to be a real Lexus fanboy to pass this up in favour of a BMW 1 Series or a Mercedes A-Class.

 If it’s Toyota reliability you want, the CT 200h is flanked in price on one side by the UX – a thoroughly respectable small crossover – and on the other by the Toyota Corolla, which is larger, better to drive and with the choice of a higher-powered 2.0-litre engine.